This boy reminds me of our grandson.

-This boy reminds me of our grandson, Hadrian.
-Last November we took him and his cousin Hannah to an indoor pool with two water slides.
-Fred accompanied the seven-year-olds up, up, up the stairs to the top of the slides, only to find out that Hadrian was half an inch too short to slide down.
-After he and Hadrian watched Hannah enter the slide, they walked down, down, down the stairs while enthusiastic children ascended.
+In the fall, we took our grandchildren to an indoor pool with two water slides.
+Fred accompanied the seven-year-old cousins up, up, up the stairs to the top of the slides, only to find out our grandson was half an inch too short to slide down.
+It was hard for Fred to watch one grandchild enter the slide while the other one had to walk down, down, down the stairs while a steady stream of enthusiastic children ascended.

-“I feel frustrated,” Hadrian lamented.
+“I feel frustrated,” our grandson lamented.

 The fruit of the Spirit is love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control. — Galatians 5:22, 23 (NRSV)